How to Fix “Error Code: 0x800c0005” on OneDrive?

 regsvr32 Initpki.dll

-3. Once the operation is completed, close the elevated Command Prompt and restart your computer.
+3. Once done, close the Command Prompt and restart your computer.

 Running Command Prompt